Keep up to date with all of the latest genomics news and research with this week’s genomics week in brief.

 - A group of geneticists who study the cellular process of meiosis have released an action plan on how to boost inclusion of underrepresented groups in their community.
 (Billmyre et al, 2021)

 - Join us on Wednesday 21st July at 3pm BST/4pm CEST/10am EDT for the final webinar in our ‘Clinical Microbiology ONLINE’ series.
 In this webinar, our speakers reflect on the lessons learned from the pandemic and how it will influence the field going forward.
-Register here to watch the webinar live or on-demand.

 - Make sure you register for the next webinar in our ‘Cancer Genomics ONLINE’ series.
 In this webinar, taking place on Tuesday 20th July at 3pm BST/4pm CEST/10am EDT, we explore how cancer genomics is being applied in the clinic.
-Register here to watch the webinar live or on-demand.